phylum-dev/documentation/docs/package_firewall/cargo.md

-# Cargo Package Firewall
+# Cargo Package Manager

-The Cargo package firewall is based on Cargo's sparse [Registry Index API].
+Phylum for Cargo is based on Cargo's sparse [Registry Index API].

 [Registry Index API]: https://doc.rust-lang.org/cargo/reference/registry-index.html

 ## Configuration

-All configuration options will require a Phylum API key, since Phylum's package firewall requires authentication.
+All configuration options will require a Phylum API key, since Phylum authentication.
 You can find out how to generate one in our [API Keys documentation].

 In the following examples, all API keys will be represented as